linode/docs/docs/quick-answers/linux-essentials/introduction-to-systemctl/index.md

 ### Emergency Mode

-Emergency mode offers the user the most minimal environment possible to salvage a system in need of repair, and is useful if the system cannot even enter rescue mode.
+Emergency mode offers the user the most minimal environment possible to salvage a system in need of repair, and is useful if the system cannot enter rescue mode.
 For a full explanation of emergency mode, refer to the [RedHat Customer Portal page](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/system_administrators_guide/sect-managing_services_with_systemd-targets#sect-Managing_Services_with_systemd-Targets-Emergency).
-To enter emergency mode, enter the following:
+To enter emergency mode, enter the following command:

     sudo systemctl emergency

 This command is similar to `systemctl isolate emergency`, but will also issue a notice to all other users that the system is entering emergency mode.
 To prevent this message, apply the `--no-wall` flag:

     sudo systemctl emergency --no-wall

 ### More Shortcuts